-Following root canal treatment, you will be advised to avoid chewing hard and brittle foods that have the potential to damage your root canal treated tooth.
+Following treatment, you will be advised to avoid chewing hard and brittle foods that have the potential to damage your tooth.
 Root canal treatment increases brittleness and reduces fracture toughness of your tooth.
 For this reason, a post-operative crown is recommended to minimize the risk of future tooth fracture.
-Dr. Hornby typically follows up following root canal treatment to ensure full healing prior and suitability for placement of a dental crown.
+Dr. Hornby typically follows up following treatment to ensure full healing prior and suitability for placement of a dental crown.

 If you have been taking an antibiotic to minimize the risk of a dental abscess becoming a systemic infection, you will be advised to finish the full course of your medication.

 During recovery from a root canal treatment, patients may feel totally normal or they may experience a throbbing ache or pressure sensitivity in the treated tooth.
 The sensitivity commonly subsides within 2-3 days.
 In cases of more severe pre-treatment infection, it may take 1-2 weeks before the treated tooth feels normal again.
 We typically advise our patients to test the treated tooth each day with light pressure.
 If post-operative discomfort exists, chew away from the treated tooth, revisiting it daily to assess for healing.
 If you grind and/or clench your teeth, make sure to wear your protective nightguard to minimize the likelihood of cracking or fracturing the treated tooth.
 It is important that patients not chew hard foods on their root-canal-treated tooth until it is reinforced with a crown.